Brazil targets Greek ship suspected of spilling oil along coast | DW | 01.11.2019

 The oil spill washed ashore in nine northeast states and 94 cities, killing animals and closing hundreds of some of the country's most pristine beaches.
 So far more than 1,000 tons of crude have been collected from beaches.

-The government's delay in acting against the spill generated a wave of criticism of environmental management under President Jair Bolsonaro, who had already come under heat for the spread of fires throughout the Amazon region over the summer.
+The government's delay in dealing with the spill generated a wave of criticism of environmental management under President Jair Bolsonaro, who has already come under heat for the spread of fires throughout the Amazon region over the summer.

 cw/rc (AFP, AP, EFE, Reuters)